Film and Video

 The combination of seeing and hearing aids concentration and memory. [more...]

-Following JESUS is a video-based discipleship series used to ground new believers in their faith.
-Using dramatized storytelling techniques and incorporating clips from the "JESUS" film, unique versions of Following JESUS teach biblical principles and demonstrate how to live as a follower of Christ in a new believer's heart culture.
+Following Jesus is a video-based discipleship series used to ground new believers in their faith.
+Using dramatized storytelling techniques and incorporating clips from the JESUS film, unique versions of Following Jesus teach biblical principles and demonstrate how to live as a follower of Christ in a new believer's heart culture.

-JAARS, Waxhaw, NC, USA Sponsor: JAARS VMS |
+JAARS, Waxhaw, NC, USA

 Courses offered include: